pajicadvance/accessorify/README.md

 ### Arrows

 Can now be equipped in the Arrow slot, which is added by this mod.
-Modded arrows are supported if the mod adds them to the `minecraft:arrows` tag.

 When holding a ranged weapon, holding X brings up an arrow selection widget.
 Scrolling with the mouse wheel while the widget is open selects the arrow slot to be used by the weapon.
 Releasing the sneak key closes the widget.
 By default you have 3 arrow slots.
 If you want more (or less), follow the instructions near the bottom of the page.